Australia probes reports of citizen detained in North Korea

-CANBERRA, Australia (AP) - The Australian government said Thursday it was “urgently seeking clarification” on reports that an Australian had been detained in North Korea.
+CANBERRA, Australia (AP) - The Australian government said Thursday it was “urgently seeking clarification” on reports that an Australian had been detained in North Korea, which the attorney-general described as a “matter of the utmost seriousness.”

-Australian and South Korean media have identified the detained man as Alek Sigley, a 29-year-old university student in Pyongyang.
+Media have identified the detained man as Alek Sigley, a 29-year-old university student in Pyongyang.

+Attorney-General Christian Porter, who is based in Sigley’s hometown of Perth, told Perth Radio 6PR: “It is a very unusual set of circumstances.”

+“This particular jurisdiction, most Australians’ common sense would tell them, makes this a matter of the utmost seriousness,” Porter said.

 “The department is urgently seeking clarification.
-Owing to our privacy obligations, we will not provide further comment,” the statement added.
+Owing to our privacy obligations, we will not provide further comment,” a department statement said.

-Sigley, from the west coast city of Perth, said on social media that he was studying Korean literature at Kim Il Sung University and ran guided tours through a travel company he founded, Tongil Tours.
+Sigley said on social media that he was studying Korean literature at Kim Il Sung University and ran guided tours through a travel company he founded, Tongil Tours.

+He told Australian Broadcasting Corp. two years ago that he wanted to break down negative stereotypes about the country.

+“If we thought it was unsafe, we would stop doing these tours,” Sigley said.
+“We wouldn’t be able to bear the moral and legal responsibility of bringing people to North Korea if it was dangerous.”

 Official media in North Korea haven’t mentioned the reported arrest.